kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-50: East Causeway and Corridor

-This imposing causeway connects the pilgrims’ rest (10-21) with the eastern areas of the heqeti shrine.
-Where it extends into the great cavern, it rises 25’ above the level of the marsh.
-In the corridor segment that leads to 10-51 a pair of niches hold statues.
-The statues are 8’ tall and depict Reepsiq, the Great Tongue, and Qassapik, the Chief Weaver (see 10-47 and 10-48).
-Each is festooned with small bits of leather, feathers, and small trinkets; with the clutter stripped away, each could be sold for 475 gp.
+* This imposing causeway connects the pilgrims’ rest (10-21) with the eastern areas of the shrine.
+	* Where it extends into the great cavern, it rises 25’ above the level of the marsh.
+	* In the corridor segment leading to 10-51, a pair of niches hold 8' tall statues.
+		* They depict Reepsiq, the Great Tongue, and Qassapik, the Chief Weaver (see 10-47 and 10-48; 475 gp each).
+Each is festooned with small bits of leather, feathers, and small trinkets.

 ### 10-51: Hall of the Heqeti